isabellajade/matplotlib-challenge/README.md

 ## Summary of Study Results

-Upon analyzing the data I discovered that the Capomulin treatment regimen and the Ramicane treatment regimen were similar in their summary statistics of their tumor volumes (mean, median, variance, standard deviation, and standard error).
-Capomulin and Ramicane also had a similar amount of timeoints tested, 230 and 228 respectively.
-As seen in the boxpot of the final tumor volumes Capomulin and Ramicane had similar final tumor volumes, with Ramicane being slightly smaller overall.
+Upon analyzing the data I discovered that the Capomulin treatment regimen and the Ramicane treatment regimen were similar in the summary statistics of their tumor volumes (mean, median, variance, standard deviation, and standard error).
+Capomulin and Ramicane also had a similar amount of time points tested, 230 and 228 respectively.
+As seen in the boxpot below, Capomulin and Ramicane had similar final tumor volumes, with Ramicane being slightly smaller overall.

 ## Summary Statistics Table
 Included in this table are the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.